BeiersdorfResearch/digital_lookalikes/README.md

   - Latest good quality selfie. (defined in config file)
   - Select two random selfies in specified date range (config file)
   - Additional filters are defined in the config file
+- [x] Check if parallelizing facial recognition works and is worth it
+- [x] Figure out way to stream scores to file in case of crash
 - [ ] Perform model-metric combination permutations and save scores
+  - [ ] Step 1: All inter-user comparisons
+  - [ ] Step 2: Randomize user ids and run comparisons between each user and all users

 # Status Report